Agile Iteration: The key to continuous improvement in PM

 Agile iterations vs. traditional project cycles

-Unlike the traditional waterfall approach, Agile iterations emphasize adaptability and collaboration.
+Unlike traditional waterfall planning, Agile iterations rely on continuous feedback and incremental delivery.

 Aspect